bhattbhavesh91/few-shot-learning-using-gpt-neo/README.md

-# Few Shot Learning using EleutherAI's GPT-Neo an Open-source version of GPT-3
+# Few Shot Learning using EleutherAIs GPT-Neo an Open-source version of GPT-3

 **If you like my work, you can support me by buying me a coffee by clicking the link below**